 This is a heavy product, purpose-built for extended periods out in the wettest and wild of outdoor weather.
 If you spend days and days, back to back, in driving rain and harsh environments, the protection and durability might be just what you need.
 The features are comprehensive; these pants are (over) built for almost all human-powered adventuring we can think of.
 For more "all-around" use, our Editors' Choice winner is lighter and less bulky.
-All around rain pant usage involves a lot of time not wearing the pants; for that reason, we lean towards lighter and more compact choices like the Outdoor Research Foray.
+All around rain pant usage involves a lot of time not wearing the pants; for that reason, we lean towards lighter and more compact choices like the Arc'teryx Zeta SL or Outdoor Research Foray.

 Arc'teryx Beta AR Pant Review